Spur-winged goose: Description

 The male differs from the female, not only in size, but also in having a larger red facial patch extending back from the red bill, and a knob at the base of the upper mandible.
 This is generally a quiet species.
 Typically, only males make a call, which consists of a soft bubbling cherwit when taking wing or alarmed.
 During breeding displays or in instances of alarm, both sexes may utter other inconspicuous calls.

 Toxicity

-The spur-winged goose is a toxic bird.
-This bird is often poisonous due to its diet of blister beetles.
+Some populations of the spur-winged goose are toxic.
+Populations that have a diet that includes significant quantities of blister beetles are poisonous.
 The poison, cantharidin, is held within the tissue of the bird resulting in poisoning of those that eat the cooked goose.
 A dose of 10 mg of cantharidin can kill a human.

 Habitat

 This species often occurs in open grasslands with lakes, seasonal pools, rivers, swamps and river deltas.
 Large inland rivers and lakes are perhaps most commonly inhabited, with saline lakes and upland areas generally being avoided, although the species can occur to an elevation of 3000 m in eastern Africa.
 It is also absent from arid zones.